 A Waste-Free Oxfam Trailwalker 2019

 Oxfam’s biggest annual global fundraiser was introduced in India in 2012.
-Saahas Zero Waste has been sustainably manage the waste at Oxfam Trailwalker for 3 years.
+Saahas Zero Waste’s waste management consultants have been sustainably managing the waste at Oxfam Trail walker for 3 years.
+Through the effort put in by our team, we were able to recover 66 percent of resources from the 2.4 tonnes of waste generated at the event.
 HIGHLIGHTS: 2000 people across 100 kms 2.4 tonnes of waste handled sustainably 2.5 tonnes of GHG emissions averted 15 member team 48 hours

 Oxfam’s biggest annual global fundraiser was introduced in India in 2012, in the city of Bengaluru.
 With a core ideology of fighting inequalities, Oxfam’s values align with our own.
 It is for this reason that we’ve been sustainably handling waste for this huge event for 3 years now.